yinso/dbconnect/README.md

 The way DBConnect abstracts over these differences is via prepared statements.

+`queryOne` is used the same way as `query`, except that it will return the first item in the result (i.e. using it with insert/update/delete will result in errors).

 ## Prepared Statements

 A prepared statements has the following signature.